vishaltak/gitlab-development-kit/doc/prepare.md

 ### macOS

-Supported versions: OS X 10.9 (Mavericks) and up.
+Supported versions: macOS 10.13 (High Sierra) and up.

-In OS X 10.15 the default shell changed from Bash to Zsh.
+In macOS 10.15 (Catalina) the default shell changed from Bash to Zsh.
 The instructions below for Homebrew and MacPorts handle Bash or Zsh slightly differently by setting a `shell_file` variable based on your current shell.

 Please read [the prerequisites for all platforms](#prerequisites-for-all-platforms).